 My name is Alexis Pereira.
-I live in NYC, where I dabble in standup, acting, and improv.
+I live in NYC, where I dabble in writing and acting.
+My work is regularly featured on Funny or Die and I've even created some original work for Funny or Die's Youtube page.

 More and more companies have adopted a new advertising campaign.
 You’ll see it in windows across New York City: “we’re hiring” signs.